barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

 > ###########################################
-THIS IS THE SECOND TRANSFORMATION: AFFINE
+START THE SECOND TRANSFORMATION: AFFINE
 the speed of change each iterations (step size) is again 0.1

         --transform Affine[0.1] \